 Joined CSA: 2007; Joined Core Group: 2007

-Favorite part of the CSA season: The first few pick-ups are the moment all the hard work from the pre-season is paying off, and the leafy greens we get at the beginning are so exciting.
+Favorite part of the CSA season: The first few pick-ups, when all the hard work from the pre-season is paying off!
 Garlic scapes are the emblem of that start for me.
-They also just look funny.
+Plus, they look funny.

 I am an architect and professor, originally from Switzerland.
-Growing up, I lived in a small town where you knew your butcher, chose your head of lettuce while it was still planted in the ground at the gardener’s, and picked up the warm milk from the dairy minutes after it was delivered by the local farmers, many of them the parents of my school mates.
-Joining the CSA brought back to me a bit of that connection that would have been lost otherwise.
+Growing up, I lived in a small town where you knew your butcher, chose your head of lettuce while it was still planted in the ground at “the gardener’s”, and picked up the warm milk from the town dairy, minutes after it was delivered by the local farmers, many of them parents of my school mates.
+Joining the CSA brought back to me a bit of that connection to farm and community.

 I’m a tech geek who loves sunshine, working with people, cooking, and eating great food.
 Getting involved with the CSA was a no-brainer!
-I joined the PHCSA in 2010, and soon started attending Core meetings as a member-at-large.
-Now I work on communications and membership, and manage the technical backend.
+I joined the PHCSA in 2010, soon started attending Core meetings as a member-at-large, and now manage all things related to sign-ups and membership record keeping.
 Outside of CSA work and tending to my fire-escape garden, I have worked in cognitive psychology research, at Apple, and am now pursuing a Masters in Computer Science at CUNY-Brooklyn College.